o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 ---
+linktTitle: "Project Game Release Layout (Windows)"
 title: "Creating a Project Game Release Layout for Windows"
-linktitle: "Project Game Release Layout (Windows)"
-description: Learn how to create a project game release layout for Windows with Open 3D Engine (O3DE).
+description: Learn how to create an Open 3D Engine (O3DE) project game release layout for Windows.
 toc: true
 ---

-This tutorial guides you through the process of creating a project game release layout for Windows PCs in **Open 3D Engine (O3DE)**.
-A *project game release layout* is a directory structure that contains the **Game Launcher** and the packaged assets needed to run the Game Launcher outside of the developer environment.
+This tutorial guides you through the process of creating an **Open 3D Engine (O3DE)** *project game release layout* for Windows PCs.
+A project game release layout is a directory structure that contains the **Game Launcher** and the bundled assets needed to run the Game Launcher outside of the developer environment.
+You create a project game release layout when you build your project for release, known as a *release build*.

-A release build requires *Bundled content*, product assets pulled from the project's `Cache/pc` directory into package files (`.pak`).
-The Game Launcher loads the bundled content that make up a project, such as its levels, objects, environment, and gameplay logic.
+A release build requires *bundled content*, which are cached product assets stored in package files (`.pak`).
+Cached product assets are located in the project's `Cache/pc` directory.
+The Game Launcher loads the bundled content that makes up a project, such as its levels, objects, environments, and gameplay logic.

 The instructions here guide you through the following steps:

-- Set the starting level.
+1. Set the starting level.
-- Process your project's assets.
+1. Process your project's assets.
-- Bundle your project's assets.
+1. (Optional) Bundle your project's assets.
-- Create a project game release layout.
+1. Create a project game release layout.
-- Run your project's Game Launcher from the release.
+1. Run your project's Game Launcher from the project game release layout.

 ## Prerequisites

 The following instructions assume that you have:

 - Set up O3DE on your computer as either a source engine or pre-built SDK engine.
 For help, refer to [Set up Open 3D Engine](/docs/welcome-guide/setup/).

 - Created an O3DE project that contains at least one level.
-You may need to resolve any errors in your project to create a project game release layout.
+To build your project for release, you might need to resolve any errors in your project.

 - Generated a Visual Studio project for either of the following:

-    - If you are using a source engine, you must generate a Visual Studio project for your project.
+  - Your project -- If you're using a source engine, you must generate a Visual Studio project for your project.
 For help, refer to [Create a Visual Studio project](/docs/welcome-guide/create/creating-projects-using-cli/#create-a-visual-studio-project).

-    - If you are using a pre-built SDK, you must generate a Visual Studio project for your engine.
-For help, refer to the **Pre-built SDK engine** tab in [Setup from GitHub](https://o3de.org/docs/welcome-guide/setup/setup-from-github/).
+  - Your engine -- If you're using a pre-built SDK engine, you must generate a Visual Studio project for your engine.
+For help, refer to the **Pre-built SDK engine** steps in [Setting up O3DE from GitHub](/docs/welcome-guide/setup/setup-from-github).

 - Registered your project to your engine.

-For help, refer to
+## Tutorial Specifics

 This tutorial uses the following directories in the examples.

 - Project name and directory: `C:/MyProject`
-  - Project's profile build directory: `C:/MyProject/build/windows_vs2019/bin/profile`
-  - Project's release build directory: `C:/MyProject/build/windows_vs2019/bin/release`

 - Third-party directory: `C:/o3de-packages`
 - Source engine: `C:/o3de`
 - Pre-built SDK engine: `C:/o3de-install`